-Contemplating this, I realising that “what I do” is look for ways to help others.
+Contemplating this, I realised that “what I do” is look for ways to help others.
 I have interesting conversations with interesting people, explore, flow, and always look to find some way to be of value to them, whether it is by co-creating with them, or perhaps by connecting or introducing them to an idea, person, concept, story or simply a book.

 That one I find more difficult.
 Yes, I work 1:1 with leaders as a sounding board, and currently I’m super excited to be launching a peer group to scale that further than the 1:1.
 However, where do those people come from?
 That is where people can get confused.
 You see, I simply go out in the world looking to help people and everything seem to work out from there.

-Please do begin by reading this wonderful interview with Adam by Susan Dominus of the New York Times, where she both captures his thoughts on the power of giving and also gets underneath Adam’s make up as well.
+Please do begin by reading this wonderful interview with Adam by Susan Dominus of the New York Times, where she both captures his thoughts on the power of giving and also gets underneath Adam’s makeup as well.
 A fascinating person and I will absolutely create an opportunity to meet and see what we can mutually give to each other!